-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
-We don't have enough data to report on your understanding of this topic.
+This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily connecting it with your behaviors.
+You might use this information to seek ways to convert your understanding into action.

+We don't have enough data to report your feelings on this topic.

+YOUR SMI RESPONSES INDICATE THAT you think of Nature as an experience that offers more wisdom than we can intellectually grasp.

-YOUR SMI RESPONSES INDICATE THAT your behaviors are based on a worldview in which humans are the most evolved and intelligent species, proven through many achievements and improvements in our quality of life.
+Interestingly, at the same time your behaviors seem to be based on a worldview in which humans are the most evolved and intelligent species, a superiority that seems to grant humanity a utilitarian approach to natural resources.

-We cannot comment on how you think about this topic since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on your feelings about this topic since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.